Save £250 on 2021 departures

 Today, enjoy wildlife drives in the early morning and late afternoon in search of the elusive Bengal tiger.
 Although well known for its tiger population, Ranthambore is also home to sambars, panthers, marsh crocodiles, sloth bears and leopards, as well as being a bird watcher's paradise.
 (B, L, D)

 A trip to Rajasthan would not be complete without a visit to the Taj Mahal and sunrise is the perfect time to see it, as the marble transforms its colour in the changing dawn light.
 Later, travel to Delhi where you will spend 2 nights at the LaLit (or similar).
 This afternoon explore Humayuns tomb, a fantastic early example of Mughal architecture; and the magnificent red sandstone edifice of Qutb Minar.
 (B, D)

 Morning tour of Old Delhi including the Jama Masjid mosque and the colourful Chandni Chowk, which is an excellent spot to pick up souvenirs before your flight home.
 Enjoy lunch at Haveli Dharampura overlooking Old Delhi.
 Drive through Lutyens' New Delhi passing Rashtrapati Bhavan and India Gate.
 The rest of the day is at leisure to relax at the hotel or sample the local markets.
-(B, L)
+(B, L, D)

 As per itinerary – B: Breakfast, L: Lunch, D: Dinner, N: No meals.